scroll-tech/frontends/src/assets/blog/preAlphaTestnet.md

-# 📜Announcing the Scroll pre-alpha testnet
+# Announcing the Scroll Pre-Alpha Testnet

 After over a year of building our zkEVM-based zkRollup in close collaboration with the PSE (Privacy and Scaling Explorations) group at the Ethereum Foundation, we are releasing the pre-alpha version of Scroll for external testers!
 In the spirit of building in the open with the community, we have prioritized getting community feedback quickly with this initial release.